Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 }
 ```

+Not every trait has a Derive Macro meaning not all traits are derivable.
+You can write your own Derive Macros too
+(though this is a very advanced form of meta programming we probably won't cover in this book), and many people do to
+provide custom derive macros for traits provided in their own libraries.

 ### Debug

 `Debug` is an extremely useful utility Trait that creates a default way to write out types to things like stdout/stderr.

-When printing a `Debug` value, we use `{:?}` for a positional marker, or you can put it after the name of a variable
+When printing a `Debug` value, we use `{:?}` for a positional marker, or you can put it after the name of a variable,
+eg `{name:?}`.

 ```rust
 #[derive(Debug)]